manuelbarusco/ADE/python/mining/README.md

 # Collection Mining

 In this folder you can find all the code for the ACORDAR collection mining.
-The mining phase will extract for all the datasets the entities, literals, properties and classes present in the dataset files by using different possible types of file parsing.
+The mining phase will extract for every dataset the entities, literals, properties and classes present in the dataset files by using different possible types of file parsing.
 In my experiments I tried three types of parsing:
 * standard parsing
 * label parsing v1
 * label parsing v2
+* stream parsing

 by using every time a different combination of parsers.